Non-Markovian models of opinion dynamics on temporal networks: Opinion models that are induced by waiting-time distributions (WTDs)

 Because $\phi\star\psi=1$, we have

 which implies that $F_d$ is a contraction mapping.
-According to the Banach fixed-point theorem, there exists a unique fixed point $c_*\in L^\infty$ that satisfies $F_d[c_*]=c_*$, which implies that $c_*$ is the unique solution of Equation \eqref{eq: ci-eq}.
-For any fixed $t$, we choose $T>t$ and have
+According to the Banach fixed-point theorem, there exists a unique fixed point $c_*\in L^\infty$ that satisfies $F_d[c_*] = c_*$.
+Therefore, $c_*$ is the unique solution of Equation \eqref{eq: ci-eq}.
+For any fixed $t$, we choose $T > t$ and have

 We let $T \rightarrow \infty$ in Equation \eqref{eq: c*} to obtain